 But not all apps are equally greedy space-wise.
 To see which ones are taking up the most room, iOS users can go to Settings, then General, then iPhone Storage.
-On Android, open Settings, then Storage, then tap Manage Storage.
+On Android, open Settings, then Storage, then tap Free up space.

-On top of the room that apps themselves take up, many of them also store data, primarily content such as music, podcasts, movies, and TV shows that you might have saved locally for offline use.
+On top of the room that apps themselves take up, many also store data—primarily content such as music, podcasts, movies, and TV shows that you might have saved locally for offline use.
 Whatever apps you use, they should include options for clearing out locally stored files so you can free up some space, though the process will vary from app to app.
-In Netflix, for example, tap Downloads from navigation bar at the bottom to see all the content you’ve saved.
+In Netflix, for example, just tap the Downloads button at the bottom of your screen to manage the titles you’ve saved to your device.

 Other apps—like Facebook, messaging apps, and browsers—will also store data, but not in significant amounts.
 So it’s not as important to keep tabs on how much space they’re using up.
 As we mentioned above, the apps list inside your phone’s settings is a good place to check, and you can always completely uninstall bulky apps.

 The previous tips will help you clear out files on your phone.
 But if you want to keep those files for easy offline access, you’re going to need more storage capacity.
 Sure, we could tell you to buy a phone that has more than enough storage on board—the iPhone goes up to a whopping 1TB these days—but space comes at a high price and not everyone has that kind of money.
 Besides, if you’ve already bought the phone you plan to use for the next few years, you’re not going to toss it and buy a new one just because you’re running out of space.